Imperial Irrigation District: Salton Sea

-Settlement for blackout
+Incidents

 On Sept.
 8, 2011, an estimated 5 million people suffered a temporary loss of electricity from Arizona to San Diego and into parts of Mexico.
 All utilities involved in providing energy to the affected areas were investigated by NERC and FERC.
 While not admitting any wrongdoing, in 2014 IID agreed to a $12 million settlement with the Federal Energy Regulatory Commission, bringing to a close the federal probe into the events surrounding the outage.
 Most of the money IID had been fined ($9 million) will be directly invested into the IID electric system to strengthen and enhance its system.

 The district has committed to a number of physical improvements that will result in a stronger system and, in combination with the Strategic Transmission Expansion Plan, which is under consideration by the California Energy Commission, will provide greater export of renewable energy capability to the larger western grid.

-Officials
+Current Events

+In the early month of September 2025, A 18 million dollar fund that was for the repairs and upgrades of the Imperial Irrigation District power grid was cut by Trump's administration.
+They have not given a straight answer on why the funding was cut, but it has been suggested that they are planning to cut funding related to projects that produce renewable energy.
+It's a growing problem for the Utility to not receive this money, as they have no system that says which areas lose power, unless the people of that area call the Imperial Irrigation District (IID) and report it.

+Management

 IID is led by an elected five-member board of directors who represent divisions in the water service area.

 IID is advised by the public through citizen cooperation on the Water Conservation Advisory Board and the Energy Consumers Advisory Board.
 ECAC consists of representatives of both the Imperial and Coachella valley served by the Energy Department.